 By now it’s clear that if you don’t have a website, you’re missing out on opportunities for customers to identify who you are and if they want to spend money with you.

-Instant Domain Search will not only tell you if the domain name you want to represent your company online is available; you can also register the domain name straight from their site.
+Instant Domain Search will tell you if the domain name you want to represent your company online is available; you can also register the domain name straight from their site.

 Google Alerts is a free service that searches all Google activity and notifies you if one of your alert topics is being shared on Google.
-As a new start-up founder, you’ll want to be aware of any conversations taking place online about your new business.
+As a new start-up founder, you’ll want to be aware of any online conversations about your new business.
 Good news, or bad news- it’s important to know what the world is saying about your brand.

 Feedback like this enables you to react quickly to help build your brand; or change directions, if necessary, to protect it.
 But you can’t respond if you don’t know what’s being said.
-Once you create your alert topics Google Alerts is always scanning for the information you need.
+Once you create your alert topics, Google Alerts scans for the necessary information.

-Google Alerts can be inconsistent, but it’s hard to complain since it’s a free service.
+Google Alerts can be inconsistent, but it’s hard to complain since it’s free.
 For more robust social listening, we recommend talkwalker.
-Talkwalker (free and paid plans) monitors conversations about your brand across social media and the web for a more complete view of what is being said about your company.
+Talkwalker (free and paid plans) monitors conversations about your brand across social media and the web for a complete view of what is being said about your company.

 BrandYourself is a web reputation management service.
 Don’t like what Google Alerts is telling you?
 BrandYourself helps you to “clean up, protect and improve your Google results with one easy tool.”
 Cloris Kylie of All Business reports,

 Your online reputation is an essential component of your personal brand.
 When you protect your online reputation, you safeguard your brand, and a successful career or business can only be cemented on a rock-solid brand foundation.

 BrandYourself’s software walks you through cleaning up your brand’s online reputation – or building one.
 You can sign up for a free account to use their DIY Tool, but they have paid services as well if you need a little extra help.